 While FTC v.
 Penn State Hershey involved a traditional focus on price competition, the agencies are increasingly challenging mergers on the theory that they may harm innovation.
-Most recently, Lam Research Corp. and KLA-Tencor abandoned their proposed \$10.6 billion merger, which would have combined a manufacturer of machines used to inspect circuitry on computer chips and the largest maker of machines that etch away materials on silicon wafers used to make computer chips in the face of DOJ pressure.
+Most recently, Lam and KLA-Tencor abandoned their proposed \$10.6 billion merger which would have combined a manufacturer of machines used to inspect circuitry on computer chips and the largest maker of machines that etch away materials on silicon wafers used to make computer chips in the face of DOJ pressure.

 The DOJ expressed concern that the combined firm would use its position as a manufacturer of inspection equipment to disadvantage competitors that needed access to the inspection equipment to develop etching machines.
-The DOJ said in a press release that the proposed transaction presented "concerns about the ability of the merged firm to foreclose competitors' development of leading edge fabrication tools and process technology on a timely basis."
+DOJ said in a press release that the proposed transaction presented "concerns about the ability of the merged firm to foreclose competitors' development of leading edge fabrication tools and process technology on a timely basis."

-The DOJ also focused on a loss of innovation in its challenge to the \$34 billion Halliburton Co.-Baker Hughes Inc. merger, which the companies abandoned after the DOJ filed suit.
-The DOJ's acting associate attorney general explained in a June speech that while the firms together had shares in some markets of over 80 percent, "the problems with [the] merger are even greater than these share numbers indicate.
+The DOJ also focused on a loss of innovation in its challenge to the \$34 billion Halliburton-Baker Hughes merger, which the companies abandoned after DOJ filed suit.
+DOJ's Acting Associate Attorney General explained in a June speech that while the firms together had shares in some markets of over 80%, "the problems with [the] merger are even greater than these share numbers indicate.
 Halliburton and Baker Hughes ... drive innovation in these markets, often leading the way in developing next-generation technology to solve the most challenging problems facing the oil and gas industry."

-Looking Forward
+Looking forward

 Given the current political climate and increased pressure on antitrust enforcement agencies, parties to mergers and acquisitions should expect continued intense scrutiny of transactions at least through the end of the Obama administration.
 If Clinton is elected, close antitrust scrutiny is likely to continue.
-Trump's public statements about concentration in some industries suggest that his administration may also be more interventionist than recent Republican administrations.